 - Low APRs

 USAA offers two similar secured cards that are both among the best credit cards for bad credit: the USAA Secured Card American Express and the USAA Secured Card Visa Platinum.

-Opening either card requires a minimum security deposit of just $250, with the option to deposit more to increase the credit limit up to $5,000.
+Opening either card requires a minimum security deposit with the option to deposit more to increase the credit limit.
 A unique perk of the USAA Secured Cards from American Express and Visa, however, is that rather than hold your deposit in any old account, USAA puts it in one of its two-year certificates of deposit where it will earn interest for the cardholder.

 6. Milestone Gold MasterCard

 - Instant pre-qualification with no impact to credit score